kiwizencode/udacity-react-native/README.md

 This project was first bootstrapped with [Create React Native App](https://github.com/react-community/create-react-native-app)

-I have make some modification to the project file structure.
+I have make some modification to the project file structure, starting from the following file:

 ### package.json